Types of Ovens For Cooking and Baking

 Shop KitchenAid® gas Ovens

 Electric ovens tend to have drier heating capabilities due the slow, even heating of the electric coils.
 This can be ideal for browning, crisping and roasting meals, such as turkey or chicken.
-This fuel type also provides fast preheating and is great for baking due to the consistent temperatures, like in this electric oven with convection heating from KitchenAid brand.
+The heating elements in an electric oven cycle on and off more frequently to help maintain consistent temperatures.
+This can be ideal for more temperature-sensitive bakes.
+Avoid rotating dishes from rack to rack with a convection option like this electric oven with convection heating from KitchenAid brand.

 Shop KitchenAid®Electric Ovens

 “Dual fuel” refers to ovens that utilize a combination of gas and electric fuel sources.
 These ovens are an excellent choice for those who enjoy both the responsive temperature control of gas burners and the dry electric oven heat that’s ideal for certain baking tasks.

 Style & Finishes